 The food at Sherwood Restaurant is sure to satisfy anyone and is expertly prepared by experienced chefs.
-The food is not only delicious, but is wonderfully presented as well.
-Some of the favorites on the menu include roast duck, pork ribs and goulash.
-In addition, there are some lighter fares as well including salads, pasta, fresh fish and even numerous vegetables.
+The food is not only delicious but is wonderfully presented as well.
+Some of the favourites on the menu include roast duck, pork ribs and goulash.
+In addition, there are some lighter fares as well, including salads, pasta, fresh fish and even numerous vegetables.

-The drink menu includes some of the favorites of the region such as Stella Artois, Staropramen, Leffe and Hoegaarden.
+The drink menu includes some of the favourites of the region, such as Stella Artois, Staropramen, Leffe and Hoegaarden.

-Feel free to stay at your table as long as you would like and enjoy numerous well crafted cocktails as well.
-For those who would also like to watch a little sports, there are several televisions in one part of the restaurant along with low music in the background in others.
+Feel free to stay at your table as long as you would like and enjoy numerous well-crafted cocktails as well.
+For those who would also like to watch little sports, there are several televisions in one part of the restaurant along with low music in the background in others.

-It will take a little bit of effort to located Sherwood Restaurant and Bar as it is off the main tourist track.
-However, there is an upside to this and that is that the prices are cheaper and the food is just as good, if not better.
+It will take a little effort to locate Sherwood Restaurant and Bar as it is off the main tourist track.
+However, there is an upside to this: the prices are lower and the food is just as good, if not better.

 Address: Opletalova 19, New Town, Prague 1

 In business since 1912, this restaurant presents an Art Nouveau interior and is found in the cellars of the Adria Hotel.

 The atmosphere creatively mixes tropical fish tanks along with statues and sculptures from Greek mythology, telling the story of Eurydice and Orpheus.